SarkWrk/Pubmed-Abstract-Cleaner/README.md

 4. Create a "in", "out", and "wanted" folder in the programme directory if not already created.
 5. Move the .txt file to ./in.
 6. Run formatter.py.
 7. Change the regex strings in exclusion.py to the values you want and run it.
+(Optionally, change the code for the article filtering in expclusion.py to fit your needs)
 8. Results are in ./wanted.

+> [!NOTE]
+> The programme is not able to handle entries that don't have a title.